Romance Languages and Literatures

 The prospectus, which should be approximately 15 pages in length, should include a statement or outline of the problem to be addressed, a preliminary indication of argument and method, and a representative bibliography.
 Students have six months from the date on which they receive a grade for their general exams (including the summer for those taking generals in May) in which to complete the prospectus, in consultation with members of their committee.
 The prospectus will then be reviewed by the committee for formal approval in a meeting at which the student is present.

-The Dual Track in Romance Languages offers highly qualified students a PhD in two Romance languages and literatures, exploring the two fields more in depth than a major/minor program allows them to do.
+The Dual Track in Romance Languages offers highly-qualified students a Ph.D. in two Romance languages and literatures, exploring the two fields more in depth than a major/minor program allows them to do.
 Students pursuing the Dual Track should have equal command of the two languages and literatures, and have a sufficiently clear idea of their fields of interest to design an appropriate, consistent, and feasible individualized course of study that explores various intellectual paths and establishes links across languages.
-Criteria for admission include language proficiency and strong cultural and literary foundations in each of the languages and literatures chosen.
-Candidates must explain their intellectual reasons for combining two languages and define the areas of interests they wish to explore in their course of study.
-Current single-track students may switch to the Dual Track upon approval of the section head of each of the two languages they wish to combine, and of the Director of Graduate Studies.
-The same criteria used for external candidates apply to current students (proficiency, foundation, and an intellectual focus).
-Conversely, a student admitted in the Dual Track may switch to a single track if it appears that this is not the best plan of graduate study for him or her.
+There is no admission into the Dual Track prior to the first year of enrollment.
+Rather, students are accepted into it after completing one year of single-track graduate studies with outstanding academic performance.
+Candidates must explain to both of the relevant sections and to the Director of Graduate Studies their intellectual reasons for combining two languages and define the areas of interests they wish to explore in their course of study.
+Criteria for acceptance into the Dual Track include language proficiency, strong literary and cultural foundations in both literatures and languages, and intellectual focus.
+A Dual Track student may revert back to a single track if it appears that this is not the best plan of graduate study for him or her.

 List A: Literary Canon.
 A list of major works from the whole historical range of each literature (approximately 100 works; 50 from each literature.)
 The list will be established following each section’s specifications and with the help of the advisors.